giselehbm/LCI_Workshop_2023/README.md

 ## 2) Handling noise

 Microscopic images may be affected by different types of noise: dark noise from sensors, shot noise (due to inherent nature of light), readout noise (due to amplification and conversion of the signal).
 There are different image processing techniques that can be used to denoise images.
 For this workshop, we will focus on convolution filters.
-The image below shows the effect of the averaging filter during acquition.
+The image below shows the effect of the averaging filter during acquisition.

 ![](images/averaging_filter.png?raw=true "Screenshot")